 Nucleus hives, or nucs, are small 5 frame colonies made up by dividing existing colonies in the early spring.
 Each nuc is given a queen and the colonies are allowed to establish themselves.
 When you receive your nuc it will consist of a frame with some honey, 3 frames of brood with some honey and pollen, and one frame of foundation being drawn out as an area for the colony to expand into.
 Because there is brood hatching and young bees being born, nucs build up more quickly than packages and need to be transferred to full-size colonies immediately.
 It is possible for a nuc to be ready for a second brood box within a few weeks of installation.
-Nucs should be fed until all frames in the first and second brood chamber are drawn out.
+Nucs should be fed until all frames in the first and second brood chambers are drawn out.
 Please note that if drawn frames are used instead of foundation they will be filled very quickly.
 The colony will need a super sooner if drawn comb is used.

 Our nucs are raised in the south by a trusted bee supplier.
 We inspect each nuc to ensure it is strong and ready to be given to the beekeeper.
 The nuc box itself is a plastic nuc with 1 entrance and holds 5 frames.
-Once you transfer the frames into a permanent hive (not included), the plastic nuc box is very handy for storing frames, catching swarms, or other quick jobs.
+Once you transfer the frames into a permanent hive (not included), the plastic nuc box is very handy for storing frames, catching swarms, or doing other quick jobs.

 Marked queens are available.
 Please choose between "Marked or "Unmarked" when ordering.
 Marked queens are an additional $6.00.